falcosecurity/.github/CONTRIBUTING.md

 rule(macro user_known_write_monitored_dir_conditions): make sure conditions are great
 ```

-If the repository requires a `release-note` block on PRs, you must also report all rule changes in the release notes.
+If the repository requires a `release-note` block on PRs, you MUST also report all rule changes in the release notes (one line per change).

 Notice this section only applies to those repositories that provide rules files, for example, [falcosecurity/falco](https://github.com/falcosecurity/falco) and [falcosecurity/plugins](https://github.com/falcosecurity/plugins).